Home > Small Batch > Small Batch Crispy Marshmallow Sugar Cookies

 • food coloring

-• In the work bowl of a stand mixer fitted with the paddle attachment – Add the butter and sugar and beat on medium speed until light an fluffy.
-Add the egg yolk and vanilla extract and beat until mixed, then add the marshmallow creme – scraping down the sides of the bowl as needed.
+• In the work bowl of a stand mixer fitted with the paddle attachment, add the butter and sugar.
+Beat on medium speed until light and fluffy.
+Add the egg yolk, marshmallow cream, and vanilla.
+Continue to beat, scraping down the sides of the bowl as needed, until smooth and creamy.

 • Turn off the mixer and gently knead the dough together with your hands until it forms a ball.
 Place the dough ball on a piece of plastic wrap and flatten into a disc.
 Tightly wrap it with the plastic wrap and refrigerate the dough for at least two hours, or overnight.

-• 20-30 minutes before you are ready to bake the cookies – Remove the dough from the refrigerator and to come to room temperature.
+• 20 to 30 minutes before you are ready to bake the cookies – Remove the dough from the refrigerator and let it come to room temperature.
 Preheat the oven to 350F degrees and adjust the oven rack to the middle position.
 Line two baking sheets with parchment paper.

 • Lightly flour your work surface and the top of the dough.
 Roll the dough to (at least) 1/4 inch thick.
 Use cookie cutters to cut out your shapes.
 Re-roll scraps to cut out more cookies – I recommend only re-rolling the dough (max) twice.
 Note – if the dough cracks or crumbles while rolling it out, it may be too cold.
 Let is sit at room temperature for a few more minutes.

-• One baking sheet at a time – bake the cookies for 9-11 minutes – rotating the baking sheet half way through – or until the edges just start to golden.
-High altitude – check the cookies at 9 minutes as they may not take as long to bake.
+• One baking sheet at a time – bake the cookies for 9 to 11 minutes or until the edges just start to golden.
 Note – while the first baking sheet of cookies are baking, refrigerate the other baking sheet of cookies until ready.

 • Cool the cookies on the baking sheet set on a wire cooling rack for 5 minutes, then transfer to the cooling rack to cool completely.